This is an old revision of the document!

 It is important to understand that items can belong to multiple collections and sub-collections.
 Adding an item to multiple collections does not duplicate the item.
-In this sense, collections are more like music playlists than folders in your computer filesystem.
-Just as a single song can be added to more than one playlist, a single item in a Zotero library can be added to multiple collections.
+In this sense, collections are more like photo albums or music playlists than folders in your computer filesystem.
+Just as a single photo can be added to more than one album or single song can be added to more than one playlist, a single item in a Zotero library can be added to multiple collections.

 The library root—“My Library” for personal libraries or the group name for group libraries—always shows all items in the library, and items are duplicates only if they appear multiple times in that view.

 Click the “New Collection…” button () above the left pane in Zotero to add a new collection.
 You can also right-click on “My Library” or the name of a Group library and choose “New Collection…” to add a new collection.
 The new collection will appear as a folder under “My Library” or the selected Group library.

 Subcollections can be created by dragging and dropping an existing collection onto another collection or by right-clicking a collection and choosing “New Subcollection…”.
 You can convert a subcollection into a top-level collection by dragging it out of the collection and dropping it into empty space in the left Zotero pane.